web3/web3.js/docs/docs/guides/getting_started/getting_started.md

 import { Web3 } from 'web3';

 //WebSocket provider
-const web3 = new Web3("wss://ethereum.publicnode.com");
+const web3 = new Web3('wss://ethereum.publicnode.com');

 //instantiate contract
 const uniswapToken = new web3.eth.Contract(abi, address)

-//create the subcription to all the "Transfer" events const subscription = uniswapToken.events.Transfer();
+//create the subcription to all the 'Transfer' events const subscription = uniswapToken.events.Transfer();

 //listen to the events
-subscription.on("data",console.log);
+subscription.on('data',console.log);
 // ↳ [{...},{...}, ...] live events will be printed in the console
 ```